 13. Red-Shanked Doucs

-The red-shanked douc scientifically known as Pygathrix nemaeus belong to the group of Old World monkey and to the subfamily Colobinae.
+The red-shanked douc scientifically known as Pygathrix nemaeus belong to the group of Old World monkey and the subfamily Colobinae.
 These monkey species are endemic to Laos, Vietnam, and Cambodia.
-Red-Shanked Doucs can be easily identified with the help of their bright colors and express exhibit sexual dimorphism through their body size.
+Red-shanked Doucs can be easily identified with the help of their bright colors and exhibit sexual dimorphism through their body size.

 These monkey species are classified as critically endangered by the International Union for Conservation of Nature because of hunting, habitat loss, and pet trade.
 The avarage lifespan of red-shanked doucs monkeys is upto 25 years in captivity.
-It can grow between 54.5 to 61 cm and the avarage wieght is between 8 to 11 kg.
-These are also one of the most colorful monkeys among all species of primates and are also considered as “Queen of primates” because of their unique appearance.
+It can grow between 54.5 to 61 cm and the average weight is between 8 to 11 kg.
+These are also some of the most colorful monkeys among all species of primates and are also considered as “Queen of primates” because of their unique appearance.

 Also Read: Top 10 Endangered Animals In The World 2022